 - You house is under construction and you are staying in the same city on rent.

 Hence, you cannot claim HRA Exemption if you are living in your own house and the entire component will be taxable.
-So, when you shift to the house taken on home loan, you cannot claim HRA benefits while filing income tax.
-Instead you can claim the tax benefits on the payment made towards your home loan.
+So, when you shift to the house taken on the home loan, you cannot claim HRA benefits while filing income tax.
+Instead, you can claim the tax benefits on the payment made towards your home loan.

 Presence of Opportunity Lost